Skip to content

 7.x Migration Note: What About My MODS XML?

-The Islandora Starter Site provides a Repository Item Content Type that can be used as a structure to build your collection around, or it can be used as a sample to see how fields in Content Type work.
+The Islandora Starter Site provides a Repository Item content type that can be used as a structure to build your collection around, or it can be used as a sample to see how fields in content types work.
 It pre-defines fields, including Alternative Title and Date Issued that could be of use in many digital repositories.
 The full list of fields and their field types can be seen in the screenshot below.

 Titles Aren't Conventionally-Configurable Fields